zhengjunyao-work/arc24/docs/modeling/Iteration_36_solving_evaluation_tasks_with_code.md

 My hypothesis is that the dataset is small and the model has not learned correctly yet.

 ## Conclusion

+We have been able to solve new tasks by generating python code.
+The first evaluation solves close to 5% of the evaluation tasks.
+The most relevant thing is that all the predictions are either correct or empty.
+Thus this approach is very good for ensembling.

 ## Next steps